ctrlaltdeleon/infinitygauntlet/journal/journal-2021.md

 - Woke up feeling refreshed a bit, even after snoozing the button a couple of times.
   - Apparently sleeping and then waking up at 90 minute increments (1.5 hours, 3 hours, 4.5 hours, etc.) abides by the sleep cycle.
 - In `Git`, what's the main differences between `git rebase` vs `git merge`?
-  - If you would prefer a clean, linear history free of unnecessary merge commits, `git rebase`.
+  - If one would prefer a clean, linear history free of unnecessary merge commits, `git rebase`.
-  - If you want to preserve the complete history, `git merge`.
+  - If one wants to preserve the complete history, `git merge`.
 - Volleyball!
   - Santa Venetia park and met some new people such as Alina (?) and John (?).
   - I don't know how to spell names.